-Sitting at a gateway location to the City of Winchester, the new teaching building sits within the University’s West Downs Campus, nestling alongside the 18th century Grade-II listed business school.
-This impressive addition to the University’s portfolio now provides state-of-the-art facilities and a new learning space to meet the changing demands of higher education.
+Sitting within the University’s West Downs Campus, nestled alongside the 18th century Grade-II listed business school, this impressive addition provides state-of-the-art facilities and a new learning space to meet the changing demands of higher education.

-Working from the structure out, Colorminium was responsible for all the glazed elements, aluminium and GRC cladding and Corten steel.
+With responsibility for the whole envelope design including all the glazed elements, aluminium and GRC cladding and Corten steel, our design process worked from the structure out.
 To the masonry elevations, we provided the lightweight steel framing to the structural openings for our glazing and in the curtain wall locations, the façade was designed to pass the slab edge giving continuity of weather sealing.
 The steel brise soleil is supported off a complex extension to the structural frame which passes through the curtain walling.
 To the circular drum, supporting structure was fixed back to the frame then a render finish was applied and the steel fins installed as a last fix item.

-The University of Winchester’s landmark learning and teaching building at its West Downs Quarter has now been formally handed over to the University by main contractor Osborne, just over two years after the groundbreaking ceremony in January 2018.
-From handling over 80-tons of structural and architectural corten to interfacing with a hand-laid flint wall the architecture boasts some of the most unique products but beautifully meshed together to form another leading innovative building for the University.
+The University of Winchester’s landmark learning and teaching building at its West Downs Quarter is now open to students and staff, and achieves a BREEAM “Excellent” rating.
+From handling over 80-tons of structural and architectural Corten, to interfacing with a hand-laid flint wall, the architecture boasts some of the most unique products but beautifully meshed together to form another leading innovative building for the University.